naninunenoy/AsmdefDependencyPattern/README.md

 *DependenceIntermediary.asmdef* refers to both *DependenceeAbstruct.asmdef* and *DependenceeImplement.asmdef* to resolove dependency.

-And `Zenject.SceneContext` will resolove dependency between `IDependencee` and `Dependencee` in scene, before `Main.Awake()`.
+And `Zenject.SceneContext` will resolove dependency between `IDependencee` and `Dependencee` in scene, before `Main.Awake()` called.

 ___

 Do you need a class to traverse these layers?

-In order to refer from these assembly spaces, you need to define class outside of these assembly spaces.
+In order to refer from these assembly spaces, you need to create a new assembly space and define class there.

 <img src="https://user-images.githubusercontent.com/15327448/82117919-9c439580-97ae-11ea-93b5-eb46afce553c.png" width="300" />

 *Common.asmdef* does not refer to an assembly, but it is referred to by 3 assemblies.

+The Assembly definition help you strictly separate the layers within your Unity project.
 ___

 ## Auther
 [@naninunenoy](https://github.com/naninunenoy)